Nazarene Israel Ordination Requirements

 12 Let deacons be the husbands of one wife, ruling their children and their own houses well.

 13 For those who have served well as deacons obtain for themselves a good standing and great boldness in the faith which is in Messiah Yeshua.

-Congregational Elders.
-Because congregational elders serve as role models for the assembly, the standards for elders are very high.
-Elders should be selected because they already have the respect of the people.
-They should be people whom everyone already looks to for leadership and guidance, being respected by all for their set-apart lifestyle, their devotion, and their knowledge.
-They may be paid up to double honor (i.e., twice the average wage in the city where they live), especially if they are also involved in preaching, or in establishing doctrine as part of the Beit Din (House of Judgment, i.e., Court, Council).
+Because congregational elders serve as role models for the assembly, the standards for congregational elders are very high.
+Elders should be selected because they already have the respect of the people, and the people already look to them for leadership and guidance.
+They should be examples in their set-apart lifestyle, knowledge, and wisdom.
+They may be paid up to double honor (i.e., twice the average wage in the city where they live), especially if they also preach, or establish doctrine as part of the beit din gadol.

 TimaTheus Aleph (1 Timothy) 5:17

 17 Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.

 Like deacons, congregational elders can hypothetically be successful businessmen.
 They can hypothetically own lands, and houses, and pass a hypothetical inheritance to their children.
 They can also hypothetically be poor—but without respect to their financial status, congregational elders may draw up to twice the average wage in the city where they live.
 The purpose of this is to take away earthly time pressures and cares, so they can focus more effectively on serving the needs of the flock.

 A congregational elder is also called a bishop, or an overseer.
 In Hebrew, the term is zakan (literally, a bearded one, meaning someone who is older, and therefore at least hypothetically wiser and more knowledgeable).
 Elders are selected for their excellent witness in the assembly, and their ability to guide (or shepherd) the flock in the way of Yeshua.